Extended Depth-of-Field Lensless Imaging using an Optimized Radial Mask: Radial mask optimization

 Figure~\ref{fig:MtfComparison} presents a comparison of the MTFs of the radial masks.
-For the baseline masks, we observed that the cyclic characteristic of the mask defines a trade-off between low-frequency and high-frequency response.
-That is because an increase in radial sections increases the high-frequency response of the mask, but incurs a decrease of sparsity around the area of the mask that reduces the low-frequency response.
-Our optimized mask, on the other hand, leveraged acyclicity to maintain areas with more and less sparsity, which improved the overall MTF values up to its Nyquist limit.
+For the periodic baseline masks, we observed that the cyclic characteristic of the mask defines a trade-off between low-frequency and high-frequency response.
+That is because an increase in radial sections increases the high-frequency response of the mask, but incurs a decrease of sparsity around the area of the mask that reduces the low-frequency response. \red{The randomly generated mask achieves an MTF similar to the periodic mask with 20 radial sections, where the low-frequency response is high, but at higher-frequencies the MTF is significantly lower than the periodic mask with 60 sections.} Our optimized mask, on the other hand, leveraged acyclicity to maintain areas with more and less sparsity, which improved the overall MTF values up to its Nyquist limit.